Martchus/PKGBUILDs/README.md

   [Tag Editor](https://github.com/Martchus/tageditor), [Password Manager](https://github.com/Martchus/passwordmanager), ...
 * Packages [I maintain in the AUR](https://aur.archlinux.org/packages/?O=0&SeB=M&K=Martchus&outdated=&SB=v&SO=d&PP=50&do_Search=Go):
     * misc packages, eg. Subtitle Composer, openelec-dvb-firmware, Jangouts
-    * mingw-w64 packages which allow to build for Windows under Arch Linux, eg. FreeType 2, Qt 5 and Qt 6
+    * `mingw-w64-*` packages which allow to build for Windows under Arch Linux, eg. FreeType 2, Qt 5 and Qt 6
+    * `*-static` packages containing static libraries
-    * android packages which allow to build for Android under Arch Linux, eg. iconv, Boost, OpenSSL, CppUnit, Qt 5 and Kirigami
+    * `android-*` packages which allow to build for Android under Arch Linux, eg. iconv, Boost, OpenSSL, CppUnit, Qt 5 and Kirigami
-    * apple-darwin packages which allow to build for MaxOS X under Arch Linux, eg. osxcross and Qt 5 (still experimental)
+    * `apple-darwin-*` packages which allow to build for MaxOS X under Arch Linux, eg. osxcross and Qt 5 (still experimental)
 * Other packages imported from the AUR to build with slight modifications

 So if you like to improve one of my AUR packages, just create a PR here.